An abelian formula for the quantum Weyl group action of the coroot lattice: Introduction

 only holds up to shifts in the equivariant derived category.
 In particular, one does not get a categorification of the \qWg action of the affine braid group $\ebaff$ on the equivariant $K$--theory.

-Using Theorem \ref{ithm:qv} and the fact that $L_k = Y_k^2\prod_{\ell:a_{k\ell} =-1} Y_\ell^{-1}$ shows that the line bundles used in \cite{CKL} agree with those coming from Nakajima's $\qloop$ action after tensoring with $q^{\rk (C_k(\sfv,\sfw))}\det(\W_k)^*$ and correcting by a bipartite sign.
+Theorem \ref{ithm:qv} and the fact that $L_k = Y_k^2\prod_{\ell:a_{k\ell} =-1} Y_\ell^{-1}$ imply that the line bundles used in \cite{CKL} differ from those given by Theorem \ref{ithm:qv} by tensoring with $q^{\rk(C_k(\sfv,\sfw))}\det(\W_k)^*$ and correcting by a bipartite sign.
 We conjecture that Rickard complexes and $\det(C_k(\sfv,\sfw))^*$ give rise to an action of $\baff$ on the equivariant derived category of quiver varieties.
 This would then give a categorification of the \qWg action of $\baff$ by Theorem \ref{ithm:qv}.